Aleksandr Selevko

 Aleksandr Selevko (born 23 May 2001) is an Estonian figure skater.
-He is the 2024 European silver medalist, the 2025 Skate Canada International silver medalist, a seven-time ISU Challenger Series medalist, the 2019 Nordics bronze medalist, and a three-time Estonian national champion (2020–22).
-He represented Estonia at the 2022 Winter Olympics.
+He is the 2024 European silver medalist, the 2025 Skate Canada International silver medalist, a nine-time ISU Challenger Series medalist, the 2019 Nordics bronze medalist, and a four-time Estonian national champion (2020–22, 2026).

 Selevko is the first Estonian skater to win a medal at a senior international championship and the first Estonian men's skater to win a medal at an ISU Grand Prix.

+He represented Estonia at the 2022 Winter Olympics and the 2026 Winter Olympics.

 Personal life

-Selevko was born on May 23, 2001 in Jõgeva, Estonia to Ukrainian immigrants Halyna and Anatoliy Selevko.
-His mother is an accountant, and his father is a computer programmer.
+Selevko was born on May 23, 2001 in Jõgeva, Estonia.
+His mother Galina is an accountant, and his father Anatoli is a computer programmer.
 Selevko's younger brother, Mihhail, also represents Estonia internationally in figure skating.

-Since 2024, he has been in a relationship with American pair skater, Emily Chan.

 Career

 Early career

 Selevko began figure skating in 2004.

 He won gold at the 2014 Estonian Novice Championships.

-2014–15 season
+2014–15 season: Junior debut

 Selevko made his debut on the Junior Grand Prix series, finishing eighteenth at the 2014 JGP Czech Republic and twenty-first at the 2014 JGP Estonia.
 He then competed at the 2014 Ice Star, where he placed seventh.

 At the 2015 Estonian Championships, Selevko won the bronze medal at both the senior and junior events.
 Selevko finished his season at 2015 Skate Helena and the 2015 Rostelecom Crystal Skate, finishing fifth at both events.